scellecs/morpeh/README.md

     }
 }
 ```
-We will focus on a simplified version, because even in this version entity.GetComponent is very fast.

 Now we need to add our newly created system to the world.
 We can do it by creating a `SystemGroup` and adding the system to it,
 and then adding the `SystemGroup` to the world.